-See Amazon Web Services to get setup for running on AWS.
+See Installation on AWS for distributed computing to get setup for running on AWS.

-Having followed the Quickstart: A simple workflow guide, the user can run their HelloWorld.py script on a distributed cluster just by modifying the run command.
+Having followed the A simple workflow guide, the user can run their HelloWorld.py script on a distributed cluster just by modifying the run command.
 Since our cluster is distributed, we'll use the aws job store which uses a combination of one S3 bucket and a couple of SimpleDB domains.
 This allows all nodes in the cluster access to the job store which would not be possible if we were to use the file job store with a locally mounted file system on the leader.

-Copy HelloWorld.py to the leader node using the rsync-cluster command, and run:
+Copy HelloWorld.py to the leader node, and run:

 '''

-$ python HelloWorld.py \
+python HelloWorld.py \

 --batchSystem=mesos \

---mesosMaster=master-private-ip:5050 \
+--mesosMaster=mesos-master:5050 \

 aws:us-west-2:my-aws-jobstore

 '''